Kode-Red/LUA-JavaScript-TypeScript-Comparison/README.md

 ***Please also note that mistakes can occur this is not meant to directly copy from for syntax, Please also note this is more so a tool to help while learning to and from each language.***

+This project was made for a school project, Please note that I am not that invested and was purely meant to show that I am capable and able to make docs for .md readmes for github.